onestardao/WFGY/TensionUniverse/EventHorizon/README.md

 Versioning rule:

 - BlackHole v1 is frozen once tagged.
-- BlackHole v2 is at most one follow up round for clarity, bug fixes, and consistency.
+- BlackHole v2 is at most one follow up round for clarity, bug fixes and consistency.
 - No silent patching of definitions or parameters after the fact.

 ---

+<a id="scientific-position-and-disclaimers"></a>

 ## Scientific position and disclaimers

 ### What this project does not claim

 - It does not claim to prove or disprove any canonical problem.
-- It does not hide any answer as a secret field, label, or parameter.
+- It does not hide any answer as a secret field, label or parameter.
 - It does not declare any new theorem beyond standard cited literature.

 Every page is an effective layer encoding.

-- It specifies observables, invariants, and tension functionals.
+- It specifies observables, invariants and tension functionals.
 - It defines falsifiable experiments and calibration rules.
 - It describes how an AI system may use those objects as evaluation or training contracts.